zkyntu/UnLanedet/README.md

 ## Acknowledgement
 UnLanedet is built upon [detectron2](https://github.com/facebookresearch/detectron2), [lanedet](https://github.com/Turoad/lanedet) and [PPLanedet](https://github.com/zkyseu/PPlanedet).
 Many thanks to their great work!

+The code of BeizerNet is modified from [mmLaneDet](https://github.com/Yzichen/mmLaneDet).
+Many thanks to authors.

 ## Citing UnLanedet
 If you use UnLanedet in your research, please use the following BibTeX entry.